Cardinal-Robotics-2023/ExampleGit/documentation/download.md

 4. Override the default branch name to "main", press "Next" ten more times.
 5. After installing Git, restart the computer.

-## How & where to download a repository.
+## How to download a GitHub repository.

 1. Open file explorer.
 2. Go into Documents and make sure there is a folder called `JavaData`.